Bthom024/DS_Final_Project_BWT/README.md

 #### Research Poster
 A poster summarizing the work of the capstone project, which will be presented at Bellarmine University's 2025 Celebration of Student Research and Creativity.

+#### Final Project Presentation
+A powerpoint describing the overall methods, models, and results of the predictive analytics models used to predict breast cancer recurrence.

 ### Commit Update 1/16/25
 Files committed in this update include everything related to the initial project proposal.
 All files are titled DS_Final_Project_Proposal_BWT.xxxx This includes a .pdf file of the initial proposal report and a .pptx file of the project proposal presentation.
 The data set for this project was also committed at this time (DS_FinalProject_Data_BWT.csv).